-If your immigrant visa petition is currently at the National Visa Center (NVC), you must submit your request, together with supporting documentation, directly to NVC for consideration.
-NVC can be contacted at: https://nvc.state.gov/ask
+If your immigrant visa petition is currently at the National Visa Center (NVC), you must submit your request, together with supporting documentation, directly to NVC for consideration. https://nvc.state.gov/ask.

-If you have received notification from the National Visa Center that your petition has been transferred to the Immigrant Visa Unit, or you have previously interviewed at the Embassy and were refused, please write to firstname.lastname@example.org, summarizing the nature of your emergency and providing supporting documentation.
+If you have received notification from the National Visa Center that your petition has been transferred to the Immigrant Visa Unit, or you have previously interviewed at the Embassy and were refused, please contact us, summarizing the nature of your emergency and providing supporting documentation.

-For Nonimmigrant Visa applicants: Because of limited capacity and safety precautions due to COVID-19, applicants should expect to experience delays in appointment availability.
-If applicants have an urgent need for travel, they may request an emergency appointment by following the guidance found at https://www.ustraveldocs.com/do/do-niv-expeditedappointment.asp
+Expedited/Emergency Appointments: If applicants have an urgent need for travel, they may request an emergency appointment by following the guidance found here: Expedited Appointment.

-Appointments for applicants not ordinarily resident in the Dominican Republic are not available at this time.
-Any applicant currently residing in the United States who seeks to extend their legal stay should contact U.S. Citizenship and Immigration Services at this link (https://www.uscis.gov/visit-the-united-states/extend-your-stay).
-We are not able to grant expedited appointments for applicants who are currently in the United States.
+Non-Resident Applicants: Routine non-immigrant visa appointments for applicants not ordinarily resident in the Dominican Republic may be scheduled.
+Any applicant currently residing in the United States who seeks to extend their legal stay should contact U.S. Citizenship and Immigration Services here: USCIS.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.